10 “Τhanks for your hard work” ideas for your employees

 According to the U.S. Department of Labor, the number one reason why employees leave their jobs (yes, even well-paid positions) is the lack of appreciation for their hard work.

 Making sure your employees’ salary reflects their competence is one thing – appreciating them substantially is another.
 Appreciation may sound simple, but it really isn’t; showing appreciation requires thoughtfulness and self-awareness.

 Tinypulse’s interesting report which gathered data from 30,000 employees in 2014, found that 79% of employees “don’t feel valued enough for the work they put in”.
 This is disheartening, to say the least!

 Reasons why words of thanks and appreciation for your employees in the workplace are important

 Showing employees you value and appreciate their efforts is important for many reasons, three of them playing major roles in employee satisfaction:

 - Stronger sense of commitment: Thanking employees for hard work also boosts their level of commitment to you and your company.
-By making clear that their work doesn’t go unnoticed you will give them the incentive to continue to do so in the future.
-As we pointed out in our previous article on how to be a better team leader, providing incentives and appreciating your team members for their efforts will work miracles with their engagement and future performance.
+By making clear that their work doesn’t go unnoticed, you will give them the incentive to continue to do so in the future.
+As we pointed out in our previous article on how to be a better team leader, providing incentives, and appreciating your team members for their efforts will work miracles with their engagement and future performance.

 Employee recognition is ideal for establishing gratitude in the workplace!
-You can do that by creating collaborative workspaces or organizing social events which facilitate office friendships.
+You can do that by creating collaborative workspaces or organizing social events that facilitate office friendships.
 There are various types of team building activities and techniques that will not only improve professional relations but also keep your staff happy!

 10 “Thank you” ideas for your employees’ hard work